Home Garden Organic Compost and Mulch

 organic matter, and it decomposes over time.
 Even if you simply pile

-odor and attracting unwanted pests.
+of bad odor and attracting unwanted pests.

 The key ingredients to successful garden composting are: